Watercubs & Kivisilmän working show-quality newfoundlands |

 areas where your dog sleeps and where he usually goes to relax.
 Wash all the bedding and then place it in a hot dryer.
 The next

-dog flea treatment is to wax the floor.
-This step of the dog flea treatment increases the chance of killing stray fleas as well as
+step in dog flea treatment is to vacuum every surface possible (all furniture, rugs, carpets, and drapes).
+Another important part of the dog flea treatment is to wax the floor.
+This step of the dog flea treatment increases the chance of killing stray fleas as well as their eggs.
+After you have finished with the dog flea treatment around your house, the next step is to treat your dog.
+The most

 successful way to treat your dog is to use an insecticide dip.
 Administer the dog flea treatment about twice per month until you are